Concordium/concordium.github.io/source/mainnet/net/guides/create-proofs.rst

 - There is no limit to the amount of attributes that can be revealed.
 - An attribute can only be used in one proof at a time.

-The identity provider issued attributes that can be revealed from :ref:`account credentials<glossary-account-credential>` are:
+The identity provider issued attributes that can be revealed from :term:`account credentials<account credential>` are:

 - First name
 - Last name